jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 is `bob@example.com`.

-If you create additional organizations or spaces in Bluemix, remember to be consistent as you follow our tutorials.
+If you create additional organizations or spaces in Bluemix, remember to use the same ones as you follow our tutorials.
 If you stick to the default selections, you should be just fine.

-Click **CREATE AN APP** to choose different runtimes (such as Java or Ruby), services (such as IBM DataCache or MongoDB), and boilerplates, which are preconfigured application templates.
+Click **CREATE AN APP** to choose particular runtimes (such as Java or Ruby), services (such as IBM DataCache or MongoDB), and boilerplates, which are preconfigured application templates.